-"Let us go and see this nook," said Sir Arthur; "it is not far off, is it?"
+"Let us go and fee this nook," faid Sir Arthur; "it is not far off, is it?"

-"Oh no, sir, just hard-by here."
+" Oh no, Sir, just hard by here."

-When they got to the ground, Mr. Case, who saw them walking together, was in a hurry to join them, that he might put a stop to any explanations.
+When they got to the ground, Mr. Case, who saw them walking together was in a hurry to join them, that he might put a stop to any explanations.
 Explanations were things of which he had a great dread, but fortunately he was upon this occasion a little too late.

-"Is this the nook in dispute?" said Sir Arthur.

-"Yes; this is the whole thing," said Price.

-"Why, Sir Arthur, don't let us talk any more about it, said the politic attorney, with an assumed air of generosity; "let it belong to whom it will, I give it up to you."

-"So great a lawyer, Mr. Case, as you are," replied Sir Arthur, "must know that a man cannot give up that to which he has no legal title; and in this case, it is impossible that, with the best intentions to oblige me in the world, you can give up this bit of land to me, because it is mine already, as I can convince you effectually, by a map of the adjoining land, which I have fortunately safe among my papers.
+- " Is this the nook in dispute," faid Sir Arthur. - "Yes; this is the whole thing," faid Price. - "Why, Sir Arthur, don't let us talk any more about it," faid the politic attorney, with an affumed air of generofity, "let it belong to whom it will, I give it up to you." - "So great a lawyer, Mr. Case, as you are," replied Sir Arthur, "must know, that a man cannot give up that to which he has no legal title; and in this case, it is impossible that, with the best intentions to oblige me in the world, you can give up this bit of land to me, because it is mine already, as I can convince you effectually, by a map of the adjoining land, which I have fortunately fafe amongst my papers.
 This piece of ground belonged to the farm on the opposite side of the road, and it was cut off when the lane was made."